-- 1. metam sodium (Vapam[®]), 2 qts./100 gpa (pre-plant only) - 2.
-SODIUM TETRATHIOCARBONATE (Enzone[®]), 2.5 gallons /site pre-plant alone or followed by 1 PINT PER 100 GALLONS post-plant each year in nonbearing years) - 3. untreated control registration for pears
+- 1. metam sodium (Vapam), 2 qts./100 gpa (pre-plant only) (through 2000) - 2.
+Sodium tetrathiocarbonate (Enzone), 2.5 gallons /site pre-plant alone or followed by 1 pint per 100 gallons post-plant each year in nonbearing years) - 3. untreated control

-The systemic fungicide Propiconazole (marketed under several different trade names, Syngenta Corp.) was dropped as a treatment in 2001 due to a lack of company interest in
+The systemic fungicide propiconazole (marketed under several different trade names, Syngenta Corp.) was dropped as a treatment in 2001 due to a lack of company interest in registration for pears.
+The Vapam treatment was also dropped in 2001 due to grower concern about phytotoxicity.